-Zouma brothers charged by RSPCA
+RSPCA to prosecute Zouma brothers

-Kurt Zouma: West Ham defender and brother Yoan charged by RSPCA over cat video
+RSPCA start process of prosecuting Kurt Zouma and brother Yoan over cat video

 Last updated on .From the section West Ham

-West Ham's Kurt Zouma and brother Yoan have been charged by the RSPCA under the 2006 Animal Welfare Act for their roles in filming Kurt kicking a cat.
+The RSPCA says it has started prosecution proceedings against Kurt Zouma and brother Yoan for their roles in filming Kurt kicking a cat.

 Dagenham & Redbridge's Yoan, 23, filmed 27-year-old Kurt kicking and slapping one of his pets.